-London Fields Park
+1. London Fields Park

 Lazing about in London Fields with your friends with beers is a London right of passage – visit during a Saturday evening on a hot summer’s day and you’ll barely be able to see any grass left to sit on (although there is plenty being smoked)!

-A fun, friendly hangout sprawling over 30 acres with tower blocks and residential buildings all around, this really is a little green gem amongst the hustle and hubris of the capital.
+A fun, friendly hangout sprawling over 30 acres with tower blocks and residential buildings all around, London Fields are a little green gem amongst the hustle and hubris of the capital.

-Broadway Market on Saturdays
+2. Broadway Market on Saturdays

-Described as a ‘Victorian working street market’ (we’re not sure what this means but it sounds quite Eastenders), Broadway Market comes alive on a Saturday with sight, smells and sounds from over 50 different food stalls.
-Your tastebuds will be rewarded with an alfresco Aladdin’s cave of foodie fare from all over the world (there are lots of veggie and vegan / gluten free options available too).
+Described as a ‘Victorian working street market’ (we’re not sure what this means but it sounds quite Eastenders), Broadway Market comes alive on a Saturday with the sights, smells and sounds from over 50 different street food stalls and also some arts and crafts.

 YOU MIGHT LIKE – best Saturday markets in London (with map) >

-Broadway Market Shops
+3. Broadway Market Shops

-London Fields Lido
+4. London Fields Lido

 YOU MIGHT LIKE: The best places to visit in east London

-London Fields Pubs
+6. London Fields Pubs

 Pub on the Park

-Pub on the Park also has an extensive food and BBQ menu – live music nights with DJs and the occasional game of boules or table tennis are also part of the mix.
+Pub on the Park also has an extensive food and BBQ menu – live music nights with DJs and the occasional game of boules or table tennis are all part of the mix.

-After getting a drink from the bar, grab a beanbag on the outdoor rooftop (you may have to pounce quickly as the bar is always very popular) and soak up the city views.
-We also list Netil 360 is as one our best views in London.
+After getting a drink from the bar at Netil 360 in London Fields, grab a beanbag on the outdoor rooftop (you may have to pounce quickly as the bar is always very popular) and soak up the city views.
+We also list Netil 360 as one our best panoramic views in London.

 Forest Road Brewery

-Forest Road Brewery are also known for their inventive distribution techniques – from delivering pints to your doorstep during the covid19 crisis through to hiring out what can only be described as beer buddy type trailers (which come complete with kegs and beer glasses to use in the park itself).
+Forest Road Brewery are also known for their inventive distribution techniques – from delivering pints to your doorstep through to hiring out what can only be described as beer buddy type trailers (which come complete with kegs and beer glasses to use in the park itself).

-Broadway Market Pubs
+8. Broadway Market Pubs and Bars, London Fields

 Cat and Mutton

-The Cat & Mutton is a genuine East end boozer with a side garnish of gastropub, with a big booze range on tap and hearty British food available to order.
+The Cat & Mutton in Broadway Market is a genuine East end boozer with a side garnish of gastropub, with a big craft beer range on tap and hearty British food available to order.

 The Dove beer selection is peerless and they also are listed in CAMRA (real ales) so you know you are in for a good night – the menu consists of Sunday roast specials and also Thai delights midweek.

 An artisan array of arts, crafts and food stalls tucked away in between London Fields and and Cambridge Heath Road, this is a charming courtyard type affair with around a dozen stalls (plus a few more pop-up ones on Saturdays).

-More London blog posts
+Other London blog posts you might like

 - The best brewery taprooms in London